 Despite the lower resolution, the screen looks vibrant and vivid but lacks sharpness.
 On the positive side, the phone’s screen is bright enough to use under sunlight, and colors do pop nicely.
 Even in direct sunlight, the videos are punchy and easily visible.

 Samsung Experience, previously known as the TouchWiz, is the custom overlay that comes on top of Android 8.1.0 on the phone.
 A pretty infamous skin for its excessive bloatware and unwanted apps, the Experience has transformed itself into a minimalist software over a period of time.

 Almost every other manufacturer is going from densely congested skin towards a subtle and stock Android like experience which not only looks clean but is also less heavy on the phone’s resources as compared to the app-packed skins.

-The Experience 9.5 also has a Game mode that provides you with extra features.
-However, the most unusual thing was that we were not able to locate Asphalt 9 game even after extensive search on the Play store.
+Experience 9.5 also has a Game mode that provides you with extra features.
+However, the most unusual thing was that we were not able to locate Asphalt 9 game even after an extensive search on the Play store.
 It seemed like the game was blocked from being installed to this phone by the company.

 A secure folder is also present like the one we usually see in Huawei phone as the ‘Safe.’
 You can put your important files here and secure them with a lock.
 Other than that, the software is heavily customizable.
 From icon packs to wallpapers and fonts, you can find everything that will transform your phone screen’s look into something different entirely.